Practice Areas

 Psychological Evaluation, Testing & Assessment - ¡Soy bilingüe!

-Dr. Weil's practice is a specialty offering psychological evaluation, testing and assessment in English and Spanish at her Silver City, New Mexico office, via telehealth and/or through home visits, if appropriate.
+Dr. Weil's specialty practice provides psychological evaluation, testing and assessment in English and Spanish at her Silver City, New Mexico office, via telehealth and/or through home visits, if appropriate.
 She serves youth (age 10+), students, adults, older adults, Veterans, and limited-English and Spanish-speaking persons.

 Servicios disponibles en inglés y Español.